The selection, inspection, setup and use of harness rescue/evacuation equipment

 PLEASE NOTE: You may be refused entry onto the course if you do not have the appropriate PPE

-If successful, you will receive a Kingfisher certificate of competence detailing the specific equipment used during training and a photo ID card, both valid for 5 years
+If successful, you will receive a Kingfisher certificate of competence detailing the specific equipment used during training and a photo ID card.

 You must have attended either a Kingfisher Harness Foundation or an IPAF Harness course within the last five years.
 Specifically, you must be able to carry out a pre-use inspection of a full body harness and lanyard, and to correctly fit/adjust it.